-An additional benefit to the installation of the power factor correction bank is that it will free up approximately 20-25% of the current kVA load on the transformer thus allowing for additional equipment to be added without upgrading the system.
+An additional benefit to the installation of the power factor correction bank is that it will free up approximately 15-20% of the kVA load on the transformer thus allowing for additional equipment to be added without upgrading the system.
 This reduced load will also increase the life expectancy of the transformer.
-It will also help to reduce CO2 emissions.

-To learn more, visit
+To learn more, visit www.cosphi.com

-www.cosphi.com